sencha/gen-it/README.md

+# gen-it

-This Readme documents the process to re-generate a new set of npm packages for the bridge products.
+This Readme documents how to use the gen-it.js tool and the process to re-generate a new set of npm packages for all 3 bridge products:
+- ExtAngular
+- ExtWebComponents
+- ExtReact

-note: a ./ in front of any file or folder represents this project path (the one with the README.md)
+**NOTE: a ./ in front of any file or folder represents this project path (the one with the README.md)**

-Step 1 - Acquire the latest version/branch of the SDK from https://github.com/extjs/SDK
+## Step 1 - Acquire the latest version/branch of the SDK from https://github.com/extjs/SDK

 - create a new folder where SDK will be downloaded - this readme will refer to it as {sdkroot}
   - {sdkroot} = folder where SDK will be downloaded
 - cd to {sdkroot}
 - run: git clone https://github.com/extjs/SDK

-Step 2 - Generate the DOXI files for classic and modern toolkits
+## Step 2 - Generate the DOXI files for classic and modern toolkits

-note: root folder of sdk is {sdkroot}
+**NOTE: root folder of sdk is {sdkroot}

 to produce: ./AllClassesFiles/docs/classic/classic-all-classes-flatten.json

--create the following folders in this project (the one with this README.md)
+### 2.1 - create the following folders in this project (the one with this README.md)
   - ./AllClassesFiles
   - ./AllClassesFiles/docs
   - ./AllClassesFiles/docs/classic
   - ./AllClassesFiles/docs/modern

+### 2.2 - Classic Doxi
 - cd {sdkroot}/SDK/docs/classic
 - run: sencha doxi build all-classes-flatten

-file is built to: {sdkroot}/SDK/build/docs/classic/classic-all-classes-flatten.json
+**NOTE: file is built to (output): {sdkroot}/SDK/build/docs/classic/classic-all-classes-flatten.json**

+### 2.3 - Modern Doxi
 - copy this file to ./AllClassesFiles/docs/classic/

 to produce: AllClassesFiles/modern/modern-all-classes-flatten.json